Amy Adams: Stop Asking Actresses About Hollywood Pay Gap

 "I agree with you," Adams said.
 "I think the real question should be asked of the people who make those decisions."

 That's an extremely good point.
 Of course, it's still a huge issue.
-But we're not short on people talking about levelling the playing field.
+But we're not short on people talking about leveling the playing field.
 Read the rest of their roundtable here.

 Amy Adams and Taraji P. Henson communicated this sentiment more or less exactly during a roundtable discussion with The Hollywood Reporter.